NOAA-OWP/noah-owp-modular/README.md

 # Noah-OWP-Modular

-This repo contains an extended, gridded version of the Noah-MP land surface model, adapted from NOAA OWP's previously refactored Noah-MP column model (https://github.com/NOAA-OWP/noah-owp-modular).

-This gridded version of the Noah-MP land surface model contains a full set of hydrologic subroutines and components (initially excluding crop and carbon).
-This version of the Noah-MP land surface model also includes Basic Model Interface (BMI) functions and compiler directives to be compatible with the NOAA-NWS Office of Water Prediction Nextgen modeling framework.
+This repo contains a gridded version of the Noah-MP land surface model[1,2].
+This gridded version of the OWP's Noah-MP model was extend from from NOAA OWP's previously refactored Noah-MP column model (https://github.com/NOAA-OWP/noah-owp-modular) and therefore contains a full set of hydrologic subroutines and components (excluding crop and carbon), and Basic Model Interface (BMI) functions and compiler directives to be compatible with the NOAA-NWS Office of Water Prediction Nextgen modeling framework.

 Noah-OWP-Modular is in active development.
 Check back often for project updates.